uom-cse-realitix/distributed-file-search/README.md

     <img src="docs/DistributedArchitecture.png" />
 </div>

+## A bit about UDP

+Clients and servers that communicate via a reliable channel (such as URL or socket) have a dedicated point-to-point channel between themselves (or at least the illusion of one).
+To communicate, they establish a connection, transmit the data, and then close down the connection.
+All data sent over the channel is received in the same order that it was sent.
+This is guaranteed by the channel.

+In contrast, applications that communicate via datagrams send and receive completely independent packets of information.
+These clients and servers do not have and do not need a dedicated point-to-point channel.
+The delivery of datagrams to its destination is not guaranteed, nor is the order of arrival ([Source](http://journals.ecs.soton.ac.uk/java/tutorial/networking/datagrams/definition.html)).

 ## Setting up in IntelliJ and running within Jetbrains environments

 First, we need to set up the commandline arguments.